afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 Some namespaces are implemented with auxiliary modules which are not exposed at _SimWheel.h_, one _cpp_ file for each:

-- *RotaryEncoderInput.cpp*: Everything related to rotary encoders
+- _RotaryEncoderInput.cpp_: Everything related to rotary encoders
-- *ButtonMatrixInput.cpp*: Everything related to button/switch matrices
+- _ButtonMatrixInput.cpp_: Everything related to button/switch matrices
-- *debugUtils.cpp*: Minor utilities for debugging and testing
+- _debugUtils.cpp_: Minor utilities for debugging and testing
-- *PolledInput*: Everything related to inputs that must be read in a polling (or sampling) loop, except for button matrices.
+- _PolledInput_: Related to inputs that must be read in a polling (or sampling) loop.

 ### Module dependencies